The Shift Effect: Boost Your Health & Happiness

 Explore the benefits yoga can have on your physical and mental heath

-Learn about the latest research into yoga’s impact on the nervous system, body, brain.
+Learn about the latest scientific research into yoga’s impact on the nervous system, body, brain.
 Find insightful reports looking at how yoga can lead to behaviour change and be used as a preventative tool for mild to moderate mental health issues like anxiety and depression.

 Not sure if yoga is for you and wanting to find out more?
 Head to ‘delve deeper’ section where common misconceptions and barriers to trying yoga are addressed.